 In March, the City retained neighborhood planning firm czb to complete an Affordable Housing Assessment and Strategy.
-As part of this initiative, the city is asking for citizen input.
-Please help us out by completing this short survey.
+As part of this initiative, the city conducted a survey asking for citizen input.

 The City, County, and United Way work together on many community development initiatives, and now they have the skills to take this work to the next level.
 Jokeitha Seabrook with United Way, Christa Jordan with the City's Community Development division, and Tina Belge with the County's GCRA were among the August graduating class of the Greenville Dreams' Grassroots Leadership Development Program.

 Greenville Dreams consists of neighborhood leaders from Special emphasis Neighborhoods in Greenville County who partner with the United Way of Greenville, the City of Greenville and the Greenville County Redevelopment Authority to collaborate and focus on facilitating positive changes through resident-centered neighborhood development.

 The new graduates join the ranks of more than 100 program alumni, who work collectively to identify and address community priorities such as landlord/tenant education, neighborhood capacity building and documenting neighborhood history.
 If you are interested in applying to participate, download a Grassroots Leadership Development application.